Patients should be informed of the following serious and potentially serious adverse reactions that have been associated with ZITHROMAX

 The presumed bacteriological outcomes at 10 to 14 days post-therapy for patients treated with azithromycin with evidence (serology and/or culture) of atypical pathogens for both trials were as follows:

-ZITHROMAX for injection is supplied in lyophilized form under a vacuum in a 10 mL vial equivalent to 500 mg of azithromycin for intravenous administration.
-Each vial also contains sodium hydroxide and 413.6 mg citric acid.
+ZITHROMAX for injection is supplied as white to off-white lyophilized powder under a vacuum in a single-dose vial equivalent to 500 mg of azithromycin for intravenous administration.

 These are packaged as follows:

 Before reconstitution, store vials at or below 30°C (86°F) [see Dosage and Administration (2.3)].

 This product's label may have been updated.
 For current full prescribing information, please visit www.pfizer.com.

 Chat online with Pfizer Medical Information regarding your inquiry on a Pfizer medicine.

 *Contact Medical Information.
 8AM-9PM ET Monday to Friday; excluding holidays.

 Submit a medical question for Pfizer prescription products.